rspeer/langcodes/README.md

     >>> tag_is_valid('qaa-Qaai-AA-x-what-even-is-this')
     True

-Language codes that are very unlikely are still valid:
+Language tags that are very unlikely are still valid:

     >>> tag_is_valid('fr-Cyrl')
     True

+Tags with non-ASCII characters are invalid, because they don't parse:

+   >>> tag_is_valid('zh-普通话')
+   False

 ### Getting alpha3 codes